UTSCC09/project-dungeon-masters/README.md

     - Locations names, along with their background information for cities, landmarks, countries etc
     - Personal quest notes for both the DM and player to input lore/quest details they find interesting or deem important
     - Organization tracker to describe outline the names and backgrounds of different groups, like religions, guilds, and mercenary groups
-- **Exporting character**: this includes exporting the character to a different campaign (or giving the selection to PC to reuse a character) and exporting the character using the [dnd character sheet library](https://www.npmjs.com/package/dnd-character-sheets)
+- **Exporting character**: if time permits, we will include this feature.
+This includes exporting the character to a different campaign (or giving the selection to PC to reuse a character) and exporting the character using the [dnd character sheet library](https://www.npmjs.com/package/dnd-character-sheets)
+- **Level up**: if time permits, we will include this feature.
+Once the exp reaches a threshold according to the rules and the DM, the character sheet gets updated accordingly.
+(The leveling up mechanic can be done manually by the DM without this feature)
 # Technology stack that we will use to build and deploy it
 For the frontend, we will be using **React**, **Tailwind CSS** and **TypeScript**.